Corporate Plan2022–23

 External cooperation is critical to ensure the AEC continues to succeed in an evolving environment, delivering safe and effective elections into the future.

-To meet the enormous task of conducting a federal election, in all its scale and complexity, the AEC works with many Australian Government agencies, state, territory, local government jurisdictions and external suppliers.
-Partners helping us deliver increasingly intricate voting options include:
+To deliver a federal election, in all its scale and complexity, we work with many Australian Government agencies, as well as state, territory and local government jurisdictions and external suppliers.
+Partners who help us deliver increasingly intricate voting options in a safe and secure environment include:

-• Australian Bureau of Statistics, providing population information used to calculate redistributions
+• the Australian Bureau of Statistics – providing population information used to calculate redistributions and enrolment rates

-• Services Australia, helping with remote mobile polling and call centre assistance
+• Services Australia – helping with voter services, expanding enrolment services, and call centre assistance

-• Australian Federal Police, assessing suspected breaches of criminal offences of the Electoral Act
+• the Australian Federal Police, assessing suspected breaches of criminal offences of the Electoral Act and state and territory police forces

-• Department of Health and Aged Care, and health departments in different jurisdictions, providing support and advice regarding the AEC’s COVID-safe measures ahead of electoral events.
+• the Department of Health and Aged Care and health departments in different jurisdictions – providing support and advice to enable the delivery of voter services to electors in thousands of health and care facilities

 Electoral participation and outreach

-The AEC’s priorities include supporting electoral participation for all Australians.
-We seek to engage citizens from culturally and linguistically diverse backgrounds, Indigenous Australians, people with disability, young people and those experiencing homelessness.
+The AEC supports electoral participation for all Australians.
+We engage with Aboriginal and Torres Strait Islander voters, those from culturally and linguistically diverse backgrounds, people with disability, young people, people experiencing homelessness, and people in prison.

-We work with the Electoral Council of Australia and New Zealand to manage electoral rolls for Commonwealth, state, territory and local government elections.
-In the spirit of mutual cooperation, the council considers contemporary electoral challenges with a view to improving equality for all eligible voters.
+We work with the Electoral Council of Australia and New Zealand in our consideration of contemporary electoral challenges, and with our Joint Roll Partners to manage electoral rolls for Commonwealth, state, territory and local government elections.

 International engagement

-We work closely with the Department of Foreign Affairs and Trade to build international capacity and capability.
-The AEC delivers projects virtually and sends subject matter experts overseas to advise and help develop quality electoral services.
+We also deliver projects virtually and deploy subject matter experts overseas to advise and help provide quality electoral services.

 • technical assistance